avgupta456/cpsc290/README.md

 Project developed during Spring 2020 for CPSC 290: Directed Research in Computer Science at Yale University, under the mentorship of Dr. Vazquez.

 Implemented the DANTE group detection algorithm, as described here: https://arxiv.org/pdf/1907.12910.pdf.
-Made improvements to robustness and scalability of model (handling variable input size, improved speed, etc).
+Essentially, using deep learning to predict conversation groupings from the locations of a set of individuals.
+I made improvements to robustness and scalability of model (handling variable input size, improved speed, etc).

 # How to Implement